Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Results

 In order to check if the use of the VCA scheme is appropriate for describing hexagonal and disordered (Al,Sc)N solid solutions, Figs 2a and 2b compare its predicted $c/a$ and $u_{shift}$ of the WZ phase with those arising from the use of Special Quasi-random Structures (SQS)~\cite{Zunger1990} having real Al, Sc and N atoms within DFT.
 Technically, these SQS all possess a $2\times 2 \times 3$ wurtzite supercell, and are generated thanks to the \textsc{Alloy Theoretic Automated Toolkit}~\cite{vandeWalle2013}.
 DFT calculations using the Vienna Ab Initio Software package~\cite{Kresse1994,Kresse1996} with Projector Augmented Waves (PAW) pseudopotentials~\cite{Blochl1994,Kresse1999} and the PBE exchange-correlation~\cite{Perdew1996} were conducted on these SQS.
 We set a plane wave cut-off of 620~eV and a $\Gamma$-centered $10\times10\times4$ sampling of the first Brillouin zone.
 The electronic self-consistent cycle was considered converged when differences in energy were lower than $10^{-8}$~eV, and the structure was relaxed until forces were smaller than $10^{-3}$ eV/\AA.

 Figures 2 demonstrate an excellent agreement for the axial ratio and $u_{shift}$ internal parameter between the VCA approach and the use of SQS structures, both within DFT, for any studied composition.
 Moreover, Fig. 2a also reports the experiments of Refs. \cite{Satoh} and \cite{Akiyama}, which were able to measure axial ratio for Sc concentrations up to 38\% and 45\%, respectively.
 Figure 2 further reveals that our presently used VCA approach can reproduce well the observed $c/a$ of Al$_{1-x}$Sc$_x$N up to $\simeq$ 20\% of Sc concentration.
 Moreover, one can also estimate the polarization predicted by the present VCA approach by being equal to $\frac{4Z^* u_{shift}}{\sqrt3 a^2_{WZ}}$, where $Z^*$ is the magnitude of the Born effective charge of N ions in the wurtzite phase and $a_{WZ}$ is the lattice parameter of that phase.
-Using the VCA data of Table 2 for Al$_{0.8}$Sc$_{0.2}$N, along with $Z^*$=3.2e (as given by DFT calculations in AlScN systems, and where $e$ is the elementary charge) yields a polarization equal to 128 $\mu C$/$cm^2$, which remarkably agrees with the measurement of Refs. \cite{Zhu,Drury} providing values of 120-140 $\mu C$/$cm^2$ for Al$_{1-x}$Sc$_x$N compounds with $x$ close to 20\%.
-It is therefore clear that one can trust the VCA scheme within DFT for modelling well structural properties of disordered Al$_{1-x}$Sc$_x$N systems with $x$ ranging from 0 to 0.2.
+Using the VCA data of Table 2 for Al$_{0.8}$Sc$_{0.2}$N, along with $Z^*$=3.2e (as given by DFT calculations in AlScN systems, and where $e$ is the elementary charge) yields a polarization equal to 128 $\mu C$/$cm^2$, which remarkably agrees with the measurement of Refs. \cite{Zhu,Drury} providing values of 120-140 $\mu C$/$cm^2$ for Al$_{1-x}$Sc$_x$N compounds with $x$ close to 20\% and also with the value of 124 $\mu C$/$cm^2$ obtained by using the Berry-phase approach \cite{Domenic2,Resta} within DFT and SQS for a Sc composition of 20.8\%.

+It is therefore clear that one can trust the VCA scheme within DFT and the use of $\frac{4Z^* u_{shift}}{\sqrt3 a^2_{WZ}}$ for modelling well structural properties and polarization of disordered Al$_{1-x}$Sc$_x$N systems with $x$ ranging from 0 to 0.2, even if Al and Sc do not belong to the same column of the Periodic Table.
+This good modeling within VCA may arise from the fact that Al$^{+3}$ and Sc$^{+3}$ have similar ionic radius.
+For instance, when six-times coordinated, Al$^{+3}$ and Sc$^{+3}$ have an ionic radius equal to 0.535 and 0.745 \AA, respectively \cite{ionicradius}.
+For comparison, the ionic radius of La$^{+3}$ is 1.032 \AA, which will make doubtful the use of VCA for (Al,La)N systems).